DVD-Video: Content Scramble System

 Many DVD-Video titles use Content Scramble System (CSS) encryption, which is intended to discourage people from copying the disc.
 Usually, users need to install software provided on the DVD or downloaded from the Internet such as MPlayer, TotalMedia Theatre, PowerDVD, VLC or WinDVD to be able to view the disc in a computer system.

 CSS does not make it difficult (any more) to copy the digital content now that a decoder (DeCSS) has been released, nor is it possible to distinguish between legal and illegal copies of a work, but CSS does restrict the playback software that may be used.

 CSS has caused major problems for the inclusion of DVD players in any open source operating systems, since open source player implementations are not officially given access to the decryption keys or license to the patents involved in CSS.
 Proprietary software players were also difficult to find on some platforms.
 However, a successful effort has been made to write a decoder by reverse engineering, resulting in DeCSS.
-This has led to long-running legal battles and the arrest of some of those involved in creating or distributing the DeCSS code, through the use of the controversial U.S. Digital Millennium Copyright Act (DMCA), on the grounds that such software could also be used to facilitate unauthorized copying of the data on the discs.
-The Videolan team, however, went on to make the libdvdcss library.
+This has led to long-running legal battles and the arrest of some of those involved in creating or distributing the DeCSS code, through the use of the U.S. Digital Millennium Copyright Act (DMCA), on the grounds that such software could also be used to facilitate unauthorized copying of the data on the discs.
+The VideoLAN team, however, went on to make the libdvdcss library.
 Unlike DeCSS, libdvdcss can access a CSS-encrypted DVD without the need of a cracked key, thus enabling playback of such discs on opensource players without legal restraints (although DVD rippers using this library may still be subject to restrictions).

 The DMCA currently affects only the United States, however many other countries are signatories to the similar WIPO Treaty.
 In some countries it is not illegal to use de-scrambling software to bypass the DVD restrictions.
 A number of software programs have since appeared on the Web to view DVDs on a number of different platforms.

 Other measures such as anti-ripping, as well as U.S. and non-U.S. copyright law, may be used to prevent making unauthorized copies of DVDs.
 CSS decrypting software, or ripping software, such as DVD Decrypter, AnyDVD, MacTheRipper, and DVD Shrink allows a disc to be copied to hard disk unscrambled.
 Some DeCSS applications also remove Macrovision, region codes, and disabled user operations (UOPs).